tamnguyenbbt/Okapi/README.md

 	* **Okapi.Support.Report.Html** (optional) is needed when you want test reports to be constructed.
 Okapi sends out test report data when you turn this function on in configuration.
 Okapi.Support.Report.Html, being a presentation layer, collects those real-time data and builds the html reports.
 Code for this package is shared at https://github.com/tamnguyenbbt/Okapi.Support.Report.Html.
 You can base on this code to write your own flavour of Okapi report, locally, as web service, or for CI/CD environments such as Jenkins or TeamCity.
 	* **Okapi.Support.Log.Text** (optional) is needed when you want logs are captured.
 Okapi sends out real-time logs when you turn this function on in configuration.
 Okapi.Support.Log.Text, being a presentation layer, collects those real-time data and writes out logs for you.
 Code for this package is shared at https://github.com/tamnguyenbbt/Okapi.Support.Log.Text.
 You can base on this code to write your own flavour of Okapi logger.
 	* **Okapi.Support.Report.NUnit** (optional) provides **ToOkapiTestContext** method which converts NUnit Test Context to Okapi Test Context
 		* In Okapi, each test case needs to be decorated with Okapi TestCase attribute and needs to end with TestReport.Report() call so that the test case activities get reported.
 Similarly, each test step needs to be decorated with Okapi Step attribute and needs to end with TestReport.Report() call so that the test step activities get reported.
 The advantage of this approach is that you can selectively choose what to report; and that the report mechanism is independent from any unit test library, third-party packages for NUnit to have better looks, or other specific libraries.
 Another advantage is if you want reports with very nice look, you can write your own presentation layer.
-I found the aproach where introducing a new unit test library with better reporting capabilities and forcing users to use it just to have better reports is a bad idea.
+I found the approach where introducing a new unit test library with better reporting capabilities and forcing users to use it just to have better reports is a bad idea.
 		* With Okapi.Support.Report.NUnit you can call TestReport.Report at NUnit test tear down level instead